Encyclopædia Britannica, Inc.: Safra ownership

 In 1996, Britannica was sold to an investment group led by Jacob E. Safra, a Swiss financier.
 He restructured the company, laying off more than 120 people including many of the company's top employees.
 Safra also dissolved the home sales force, with an additional 140 losing their jobs, along with 300 independent contractors.
 In 1999, they launched Britannica.com, which contained the complete Encyclopædia Britannica.
 Britannica.com laid off 20 per cent of its work force one year later.

 In 2009, Britannica Global Edition was printed with 30 volumes.
 It contained over 40,000 articles and 8,500 photographs.
+By the 2010s Britannica had begun to heavily focus on the education sector and the creation of educational products aimed at institutions.
+On 14 September 2010, Encyclopædia Britannica, Inc. announced a partnership with mobile phone development company Concentric Sky to launch a series of iPhone products aimed at the K–12 market.
+On 20 July 2011, Encyclopædia Britannica, Inc. announced that Concentric Sky had ported the Britannica Kids product line to Intel's Intel Atom-based Netbooks and on 26 October 2011 that it had launched its encyclopaedia as an iPad app.
+In 2010, Britannica released Britannica ImageQuest, a database of images.

 In 2012, after 244 years, Britannica ended the print editions, with the 32 volumes of the 2010 instalment being the last on paper; future editions have been published exclusively online since.

 In 2018, the company released Britannica Insights, an extension for the Chrome web browser.
 The extension supplements Google's featured snippets.
 In 2019, in a partnership with Binumi, Britannica released a video product that gives schools the opportunity to use millions of royalty-free multimedia clips to create digital storytelling projects about content they are already teaching.

 In 2020, Encyclopædia Britannica released the Britannica All New Children's Encyclopedia: What We Know and What We Don't, an encyclopaedia aimed primarily at younger readers, covering major topics.
 The encyclopaedia was widely praised for bringing back the print format.
 It was Britannicas first encyclopaedia for children since 1984.
 ProCon.org was acquired by Encyclopædia Britannica in 2020.